Swarchal/phenoScreen/README.md

 All functions to be used in phenotypic screens.

+* QC : Quality control measures
-- `cv_check`: calculates the coefficient of variation for a given data set.
+	- `cv_check`: calculates the coefficient of variation if given a column of measurements, and a column with which to group the elements by.
+Produces a dataframe containing the CV for each element of the group.